-B. The Designee, with the Executive Director's written concurrence, may reduce or waive requirements or goals of this Policy Directive when impractical for a Covered Project for one or more of the following reasons: when work is required due to an emergency, when work is subject to limitations of a sole source, when requirements or goals would be inconsistent with an agreement with a public agency, when requirements or goals are inconsistent with federal funding or other funding sources, when the project is in a remote location, when superseded by safety or other legal requirements, when other conditions arise such as the goals become impractical, or absent an executed PLA.
+B. The Designee, with the Executive Director's written concurrence and upon notice to the Commission, may reduce or waive requirements or goals of this Policy Directive when impractical for a Covered Project, lease, concession, or other procurement for one or more of the following reasons: when work is required due to an emergency, when work is subject to limitations of a sole source, when requirements or goals would be inconsistent with an agreement with a public agency, when requirements or goals are inconsistent with federal funding or other funding sources, when the project is inoptions are greatly limited due to a remote location, when superseded by safety or other legal requirements, or when other conditions arise such as the goals become impractical, or absent an executed PLA.

-C. The Designee shall enforce the requirements in this Policy Directive and may use actions as deemed appropriate.

-D. In lieu of establishing a priority hire advisory committee to operate in an advisory role to the Port of Seattle for implementation and effectiveness of this Policy Directive, the Designee shall participate in the previously established Regional Public Owners Group and may, under a Memorandum of Understanding (MOU) with one or more other government entities with Priority Hire programs, establish and participate in a regional priority hire advisory committee.
+- C. The Designee shall be responsible for identifying, monitoring, and mitigating risks within his/her authority; and propose mitigation actions to the Executive Director if additional authority is required.
+The Designee shall enforce the requirements in this Policy Directive and may use actions as deemed appropriate. - D. In lieuAs part of establishing a Priority Hire advisory committee to operate in an advisory role to the Port of Seattle for implementation and effectiveness of this Policy Directive, the Designee shall participate in the previously established Regional Public Owners Group and may, under an agreement Memorandum of Understanding (MOU)-with one or more other government entities with Priority Hire programs, establish and participate in a regional Priority Hire advisory committee.

-SECTION 1.5 Policy
+SECTION 5.
+Policy.

-A. For Covered Projects that are not found impractical under Section 2.4 B, the Designee shall establish in the bid documents the: (1) required percentage of labor hours to be performed by Priority Workers, and (2) aspirational goal percentage of labor hours to be performed by Priority Workers.
+A. For Covered Projects, leases, concessions, and procurements that are not found impractical under Section 2.4 B, the Designee shall establish in the bid or other solicitation documents the: (1) required percentage of labor hours to be performed by Priority Workers, and (2) aspirational goal percentage of labor hours to be performed by Priority Workers.
 Contractors and Dispatch under a PLA shall seek to first hire and dispatch Priority Workers so as to meet or exceed the required and aspirational goal percentages.
+Participants in Projects not covered by a PLA shall similarly endeavor to achieve Port Priority Hire objectives.